List of The Quintessential Quintuplets characters: Main characters

 She accepts Futaro's tutelage as an excuse to be around and support him, as well as atone for her past selfishness despite the sisters' being unaware of it.
 Despite Itsuki's support, Yotsuba refuses to tell him who she is after meeting with him at the start of the story, because she views herself as a failure for not making the promise they made, and decides to support him on his school and love life.
 This results in her becoming devastated when she realizes her sisters are also in love with him, but continues to ignore her own feelings for him in favor of supporting them.
 However, her subtle yet meaningful support throughout the series ends up getting noticed by Futaro, ultimately leading to him falling in love with her and choosing her at the end of the school festival.
 Initially she refuses and runs away, but after hearing Futaro's confession, she becomes unable to hold her feelings down and confesses her love.
 After the school festival, she decides that before dating Futaro she needed to talk with her sisters about their feelings and her own, especially Nino and Miku.
-After coming to terms that she can pursue her own happiness, she accepts both Futaro's re-confession and proposal and they become a couple.
+After coming to terms that she can pursue her own happiness, she accepts both Futaro's confession and proposal and they become a couple.
 Five years later, she lives together with Futaro at Tokyo and celebrates her wedding ceremony.
-In the final chapter, it is revealed she is the one who kissed Futaro under the bell while disguised as Itsuki, an event which Futaro in the future narrates as the moment he started seeing his bride as "special".
+In the final chapter, it is revealed she is the one who kissed Futaro under the bell while disguised as Itsuki, an event which Futaro in the future narrates as the moment he started seeing his bride as special.